Carl Larsson: Career

 After several years working as an illustrator of books, magazines, and newspapers, Larsson moved to Paris in 1877, where he spent several frustrating years as a hardworking artist without any success.
 Larsson was not eager to establish contact with the French progressive Impressionists; instead, along with other Swedish artists, he cut himself off from the radical movement of change.

 After spending two summers in Barbizon, the refuge of the plein-air painters, he settled down with his Swedish painter colleagues in 1882, in Grez-sur-Loing at a Scandinavian artists' colony outside Paris.
 It was there that he met the artist Karin Bergöö (1859–1928), who soon became his wife.
 This was to be a turning point in Larsson's life.
 In Grez, Larsson painted some of his most important works, now in watercolour and very different from the oil painting technique he had previously employed.

-Carl and Karin Larsson had eight children (Suzanne (b.
+Carl and Karin Larsson had eight children: Suzanne (b.
 1884), Ulf (b.
 1887), Pontus (b.
 1888), Lisbeth (b.
 1891), Brita (b.
 1893), Mats (b.
 1894), Kersti (b.
 1896) and Esbjörn (b.
 1900).
 His family became Larsson's favourite models.
 Many of the interiors depicted were the work of Karin Larsson, who also worked as an interior designer.

-In 1888, the young family was given a small house named Little Hyttnäs at Sundborn just outside Falun in Dalarna by Karin's father Adolf Bergöö (1828–1890).
+In 1888, the young family was given a small house named Lilla Hyttnäs at Sundborn just outside Falun in Dalarna by Karin's father Adolf Bergöö (1828–1890).
 Carl and Karin decorated and furnished this house according to their particular artistic taste and also for the needs of the growing family.
 Through his paintings and books, Little Hyttnäs has become one of the most famous artist's homes in the world, transmitting the artistic taste of its creators and making it a major line in Swedish interior design.
 The descendants of Carl and Karin Larsson now own this house, now known as Carl Larsson-gården, and keep it open for tourists each summer from May until October.

 In his later years he suffered from bouts of depression.
 While working on Midvinterblot (1915), a large decoration for the vestibule of the Nationalmuseum, Larsson experienced the onset of an eye problem and a worsening of his frequent headaches.
 After suffering a mild stroke in January 1919, he spent his remaining time completing his memoirs.
 He died later that month in Falun and was buried in the cemetery of Sundborn Church (Sundborns kyrka).